apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

    ## have been completed.
    # - 3-apps/3-apps.yaml
    ```
-5. Deploy the ArgoCD Bootstrap Application again, this time the services will be applied.
-    ```bash
-    oc apply -f 0-bootstrap/single-cluster/bootstrap.yaml
-    ```

 ### Credentials

-After Infrastructure Automation and RHACM have been installed successfully - all apps are synced in ArgoCD,
+After Infrastructure Automation and RHACM have been installed successfully - all apps are synced in ArgoCD.

+#### Infrastructure Automation

 The route to IBM Infrastructure Automation is